Psychoanalytic

 Meet the specialists

-We approach therapy through a contemporary psychoanalytic lens to understand what is being communicated through one's behaviors and understand how past experiences are influencing current relationships.
-As we form our relationships we have found that individuals develop deeper insight, aiding with a deeper understanding of themselves, and experiencing more lasting and sustainable relief.
+I approach therapy through a Contemporary Psychoanalytic Lens to understand what is being communicated through one's behaviors and understand how past experiences influence current relationships.
+As we form a relationship, I have found individuals develop stronger insight, aiding with a deeper understanding of self, and experiencing more lasting and sustainable relief.

-— Jon Soileau, Licensed Professional Clinical Counselor in Kansas City, MO
+— Jon Soileau, Psychotherapist in Kansas City, MO

 I work psychoanalytically with patients in order to more deeply explore and understand their internal world.
 Together we can create language for hidden, blocked, 'unthinkable' thoughts; name and reflect on unconscious conflicts; work through dreams; and build resilience.